 Letter to Person Requesting Reconsideration

 Dear:

-We appreciate your concern over the use of eart of operating a Library.
-The d has established a materials nsideration procedure for requesting
+We appreciate your concern over the use of in the Library.
+Selecting materials that serve the needs of our community is a vital part of operating a Library.
+The Board of Trustees takes this responsibility very seriously and has established a Collection Development Policy for selecting resources and a detailed procedure for requesting reconsideration of particular items.
+I have enclosed both for your review.
+Please feel free to contact me if you would like to discuss them further.

-If you are still concerned after you review the material publi the Request for Reconsideration of Material form and retur prompt attention to your request.
-The steps that will be tak Reconsideration procedure.
-At any point during this process with questions or concerns. rn it to me.
-You may be assured of ken are outlined in the
+f you are still concerned after you review the Collection Development Policy, please complete the Request for Reconsideration of Material form and return it to me.
+You may be assured of prompt attention to your request.
+The steps that will be taken are outlined in the Reconsideration procedure.
+At any point during this process, please feel free to contact me with questions or concerns.

 Sincerely,

+Doyle, Muh

 Library Director

 Date